Karim-Benkhira/cpp-algorithm-practice/exercise_65/README.md

 - Calls the `ReadText`, `EncyptText`, and `DecryptText` functions to execute the program.
 - Displays the original text, encrypted text, and decrypted text.

-## Modifying the Program

-If you want to customize the program or change the key, you can modify the code in the "main.cpp" file.

 ## Example